gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 Reading Encoders
 ^^^^^^^^^^^^^^^^

-In FTC software, motor encoders and motors are accessed by the same motor object.
+In FTC software, quadrature encoders and motors are accessed with the same motor object.
 What this means is that we can access an encoder's position like so:

 .. tab-set::